Report Smoke from Bonfires

 The maximum penalty for causing statutory nuisance from trade premises is £20,000.

-Waste produced during the course of normal business activity should be disposed of in an appropriate manner.
+Waste produced during the course of normal business activity should be disposed of appropriately.
 Disposal by burning is not permissible and will be referred to the Environment Agency for investigation under the Waste Management Licensing Regulations 1994 relating to the disposal of trade waste.

 Smoke Control Areas